Natalka15/CurrencyExchange/README.md

 ## Project description

-On this page you could find actual currency exchange rates which actualizing every 12 hours.
+On this page you could find current currency exchange rates which actualizing every 12 hours.
-Also there is a converter which helps you to count the amount of money you'll receive after converting.
+Also there is a converter which helps you  count the amount of money you'll receive after converting.

 ## Link
 [Currency Exchange page](https://natalka15.github.io/CurrencyExchange/).